 Imagine this scenario: you’re in the middle of a rural area and you either got a flat tire or you noticed that it is low on air, which makes your riding experience gritty and uncomfortable, causing you to exert even more effort and your bike tires to wear out easily.

-Now, you might wonder: how can I pump my mountain bike tires without having to carry my big old foot pump?
+Now, you might wonder: how can I pump my mountain bike tires without having to carry my big old foot pump or an electric bike pump?
 The answer to this solution is by buying a mini pump.
 These little handy tools work the same as a standard bicycle pump but they are more portable and can be carried anywhere with comfort.

 One of the key advantages to having a mini pump for your mountain bike is portability – you wouldn’t want to carry a bulky foot pump to be on your shoulder all the time, right?
 While it’s true that foot pumps deliver more power, many mini pumps can give you just as much with the right features.